Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Feeding Fluff.

-The aim is to start hand feeding your chinchilla and slowly wean them back onto normal food.
-This can take a couple of weeks to do.
-You can try making the mix less and less liquid (although don't feed dry, ground food), or leaving longer between feeds.
-Breaking up their pellets into smaller pieces can sometimes help.
+The aim is to start hand feeding your chinchilla and get them back onto normal food as soon as they can manage it, making the feed less liquid and leaving longer between feeds.

 Making a Feed.